ak4win/hyperparameter-optimization/README.md

 ## relax and enjoy the optimization for your neural network but first things first, the setup:

 install [Poetry](https://python-poetry.org/docs/cli/):
-create and activate a virtual environment using python 3.7.10 as defined in the pyproject.toml run poetry install to install dependencies into your environment
+using python 3.7.10, run `poetry install` to install the correct dependencies.
+Poetry will take care of putting them into a seperate virtual environment.

 ## Get Dataset